mak-kirkland/markdown-vault-organizer/README.md

 - 📚 Maintains _indexes/ folder with tag-based note listings
 - 🧹 Deletes MediaWiki-style redirects and templates
 - 🔄 Works recursively across the whole vault regardless of current structure
+- 🔍 Verbose mode for detailed output and easier troubleshooting

 ---